jonhare/COMP6237/_includes/cwk2.md

 You can use any available existing tools, programming environments and software libraries for this coursework.
 It is however important that you include full details in your report - this must include details about which specific variant of the standard techniques are being used, with references as appropriate.
 Also include any details of the implementation doing something non-standard (for example making approximations in the sake of efficiency), and all parameters.

 ## Questions
-If you have any problems/questions then [email](mailto:j.houghton@ecs.soton.ac.uk) or speak to [Jo](http://ecs.soton.ac.uk/people/jh1c18) in her office or after the lectures.
+If you have any problems/questions then [email](mailto:sarah.hewitt@ecs.soton.ac.uk) or speak to [Sarah](http://ecs.soton.ac.uk/people/jh1c18) in her office or after the lectures.